lucasgdb/useful-dev-tools/desktop-tools.md

 [Yarn](https://yarnpkg.com/) | Yarn is a package manager that doubles down as project manager.
 Whether you work on one-shot projects or large monorepos, as a hobbyist or an enterprise user, we've got you covered.
 [Homebrew](https://brew.sh/) | The missing package manager for macOS (or Linux).
 | **Mobile** |
+[npm](https://www.npmjs.com/) | npm is a package manager for Node JavaScript platform.
 [Adobe XD](https://www.adobe.com/products/xd.html?ef_id=EAIaIQobChMI7qXd4u2p7AIVNz6tBh2Idw-OEAAYASAAEgJYXvD_BwE:G:s&s_kwcid=AL!3085!3!372875864628!b!!g!!!2075907083!76930640392) | UI/UX design tool that is good for making wireframe model for mobile and web app
 [Genymotion Android Emulator](https://www.genymotion.com/) | Cross-platform Android emulator for developers & QA engineers.
 Develop & automate your tests to deliver best quality apps.
 On desktop, AWS, GCP & SaaS.
 [Expo](https://expo.io/) | Mobile application development which can run JavaScript.
 Useful for React Native